drocheam/optrace/docs/source/usage/surfaces.rst

 ___________________

-Points and Lines are the simplest kinds of geometries.
+:class:`Point <optrace.tracer.geometry.point.Point>` and :class:`Line <optrace.tracer.geometry.line.Line>` are the simplest kinds of geometries.
 While they are not very useful for lenses, detectors and so on, they are often used for the RaySource geometry.
 Both types have no extent in z-direction, are therefore parallel to the xy-plane.